Al Diaz (artist)

 Al Diaz (born June 10, 1959) is an American urban artist and lecturer best known for being among the first generation of graffiti writers in the community and for co-creating the graffiti campaign SAMO© with Jean-Michel Basquiat in 1978.

 Early life

-Diaz was born on June 10, 1959 to Puerto Rican parents who migrated to New York in 1955.
+Diaz was born on June 10, 1959 in Bellevue Hospital in Kips Bay, Manhattan to Puerto Rican parents who migrated to New York in 1955.

 Graffiti

 In 1971, Diaz was first introduced to the burgeoning graffiti culture by his older cousin Gilberto "SIETE" Diaz when he was just 12 years old.
 His cousin lived in Washington Heights, which was a locus of graffiti production at the time, and taught Diaz about the traditional style of writing graffiti: combining a moniker, or nickname, with a number.
 Diaz tagged under the name "BOMB-1" because of his explosive personality.
 Taking what he learned in Washington Heights to the Lower East Side where he lived, Diaz started skipping classes to practice his graffiti and was asked to leave his high school to attend alternative school, City-As-School, in Brooklyn Heights.
 While at a mutual friend's house, Diaz met Basquiat and the pair became friends, eventually conceptualizing SAMO© initially as an inside joke.
 Along with a few other students, Diaz and Basquiat started a newspaper called Basement Blues Press and for the Spring 1977 issue, Basquiat wrote a piece about an imaginary religion called SAMO.